gnuplot/gnuplot/win/README-Windows.txt

-This is gnuplot version 5.0 alpha -- binary distribution for Windows
+This is gnuplot version 5.0 -- binary distribution for Windows
 ===========================================================================

 gnuplot is a command-line driven interactive function plotting utility